The Mall in Columbia: Development and opening

+After opening

-The Mall has undergone several major expansions since its opening, with the Sears wing opening in 1981, along with an expansion of approximately 370000 sqft and about 55 specialty stores.
+The Sears wing opened in 1981, along with an expansion of approximately 370000 sqft and about 55 specialty stores.
+It also featured the addition of a food court.

 In 1997, the Hecht's store (now Macy's) added a third level.
 The Lord & Taylor wing opened in November 1998 (along with two new parking garages); the Nordstrom wing opened in September 1999.
 Also at this time, 20 to 30 stores opened in a new 60000 sqft wing near Hecht's.
-The interior was renovated by replacing the floors, lighting, skylights and air conditioning units by the end of 1998.
+To make the Columbia Mall more competitive with newer malls in Maryland – Towson Town Center which was renovated and expanded in October 1991, and the then-under construction Arundel Mills – The Rouse Company renovated The Mall in Columbia's interior by replacing the floors, lighting, skylights and air conditioning units by the end of 1998.

+In 2003, AMC Theatres opened a 14-screen movie theater next to the Champps restaurant.

-The Mall was sold to General Growth Properties by The Rouse Company in 2004.
+Rouse and its portfolio, including The Mall in Columbia, was acquired by Chicago-based General Growth Properties in November 2004 for $12.6 billion.

-A Cheesecake Factory restaurant opened on The Mall property near the movie theater in late 2005.
-The Mall's Hecht's store became Macy's on September 9, 2006.
+The Cheesecake Factory opened on the Columbia Mall property near the movie theater in late 2005.
+The mall's Hecht's store became Macy's on September 9, 2006 following Federated Department Stores' acquisition of it.